esource-consortium/fhir-clinical-research/README.md

-# eSource Consortium FHIR for Local Labs
+# eSource Consortium - FHIR for Clinical Research
 ## Overview

 This implementation guide is based on FHIR Version 3.0.1 and defines the minimum conformance requirements necessary for exchanging clinical trial data.
 Typically, this exchange will be between a clinical trial site and a clinical trial sponsor.